Drafting Workshop in Discrete Mathematics and Probability 2025

 E-mail address: gharcos@renyi.hu

 Automorphic forms play a key role in modern number theory, and we aim to make them more visible in Hungary.
-The group focuses on mainstream topics like: the density of the exceptional automorphic spectrum, the size of automorphic forms and their L-functions, distribution of prime geodesics and hyperbolic lattice points, identities of spectral origin, and the p-adic Langlands program.
+The group focuses on mainstream topics like: the density of the exceptional automorphic spectrum, the size of automorphic forms and their L-functions, the distribution of prime geodesics and hyperbolic lattice points, identities of spectral origin, and the p-adic Langlands program.

 Dynamics and Structure of Networks Research Group